 Laparoscopic cholecystectomy represents definitive treatment for symptomatic patients.

 Complications such as cholecystitis, cholangitis, and pancreatitis develop in 0.1% to 0.3% of patients annually.

 Gallstones are the most common gastrointestinal disease that requires hospitalisation in developed countries.

 This topic covers only the diagnosis and management of symptomatic uncomplicated cholelithiasis and asymptomatic or symptomatic choledocholithiasis.
-For detailed information on the diagnosis and management of patients with acute cholecystitis, acute cholangitis, or acute pancreatitis, see our topics Acute cholecystitis, Acute cholangitis, and Acute pancreatitis.
+For detailed information on the diagnosis and management of patients with acute cholecystitis, acute cholangitis, or acute pancreatitis, see Acute cholecystitis, Acute cholangitis, and Acute pancreatitis.

 History and exam

 Key diagnostic factors